 1879-1880 W A Jones

 1881-1882 Margaret “Maggie” S Gotwals (Dickinson)

 The teacher’s salary was raised to $38 for 7 months for 22 days per month.

 The teacher’s salary was raised to $40 for 7 months for 22 days per month.

 1884-1885 Hettie J Gotwals

-A new school house at Water Street was built by Beyer and Hallman, at the contract price of $1288 given at the 18 Apr 1885 meeting.
-Bought a strip of land 22 Jun 1885 of David Roberts for $26.71 to enlarge the grounds.
+A new school house at Water Street was built by Beyer and Hallman, at the contract price of $1288, awarded at the 18 Apr 1885 meeting of the school directors.
+A a strip of land was purchased from David Roberts for $26.71 in June 1885 to enlarge the grounds.

 1885-1886 Hettie J Gotwals

 “The Montgomery Transcript”, a German language newspaper printed in Skippackville, begins to publish in English.
 Excerpts from this local paper have been included here when relevant.